williammu6/fullstack-ts-chess/README.md

 - Drag n' Drop pieces
 - Multiplayer
 - Develop server side of the application
-- Validate moves both on fronend and backend
+- Validate moves both on frontend and backend